cast-org/clusive/GoogleSSOAllAuth.md

 Git Guardian bot sent an email warning of this faux pas, calling it an "Exposed [`Generic High Entropy Secret`](https://github.com/klown/clusive/commit/eaf604e3cf8d82745472b435d7827efe7c242309#diff-e4a4649d300e50c8be8173ce308974ec7dc9db60bca23233eb017c3840920e53R65)".

-The more secure techniqueis to store the information in a `Social Application` record in Clusive's database.
+The more secure technique is to store the information in a `Social Application` record in Clusive's database.
 However, the current issue is an error where django knows it needs to get the record from the database, but doesn't know how and gives a missing model error.
 That is, `django-allauth` does not handle this